 Afghan governments since independence have a history of instability, mass unpopularity, and reliance on foreign intervention.
 The country has endured decades of continuous war, including major invasions by the Soviets in 1979, the Pakistani military in the late 1990s, and the US-led forces who overthrew the Taliban in 2001.

+Population: 37.5 million.
 Crime and violent conflict have resulted in a turbulent and unpredictable way of life for many Afghans.
 The country is one of the least developed in the world.
 More than a third of the population lives below the poverty line, and the average life expectancy is just 51 – the third lowest in the world.
 Afghanistan has the world’s highest infant mortality rate, and the literacy rate is just 38 percent.
 There is a great lack of qualified teachers.
-The return of the Taliban in 2021 triggered widespread security and human rights concerns and a resulting exodus of tens of thousands of Afghans and foreign workers with professional skills.
+The return of the Taliban in 2021 triggered widespread security and human rights concerns and an exodus of tens of thousands of Afghans and foreign workers with professional skills.

 Dari, Pashto, Turkic languages (Uzbek and Turkmen), plus 30 minor languages